OhadCohen97/Kaggle-Workout-Video-Classifier-PyTorch/README.md

 ## Results

-You can find model performance metrics, confusion matrix, and example predictions in `solution.ipynb`.\
+You can find model performance accuracy metric in `solution.ipynb` notebook.
-The notebook includes discussion and visualizations of the results.

 ---